org-metaeffekt/metaeffekt-bom-essentials/docs/01-asset-to-sbom.md

 The SBOM should uniquely identify the Software Artifacts and complement precise information of the Software Artifacts.
 Ambiguities may confuse Software Artifacts.
-Imprecision on attribute level may induce false conclusions.
+Imprecision on attribute-level may induce false conclusions.

 ## Completeness